 We arrived in Budapest late in the afternoon; we decided to check in to our hotel and then leave to explore.
 I remember walking down the streets of Budapest in amazement at the architecture everywhere!
 The Hungarians know how to build buildings!

-Our first stop was the Budapest market if you’ve read any of my blogs you know I have a love for markets…any kind of market.
-The Budapest market is called The Great Market Hall (It’s HUGE) make sure when you go tho to have cash, nowhere in that building accepted cards, I would also say bringing a stroller is possible but the elevator only goes down to the basement and not up to the second and third floors.
+Our first stop was the Budapest market; if you’ve read any of my blogs, you know I love markets…any market.
+The Budapest market is called The Great Market Hall (It’s HUGE); make sure when you go to to have cash, nowhere in that building accepts cards; I would also say bringing a stroller is possible, but the elevator only goes down to the basement and not up to the second and third floors.
 (We ended up carrying Heath and the stroller up the stairs.)
 Not hard at all if you have two people, very hard if you are all alone with no help.

-This is the walk area of the Elephant House… I’m pretty sure I would be AOK living with the elephants at the zoo… Tyler had to drag me out of this building, I wanted to take pictures of EVERYTHING!
+This is the walk area of the Elephant House… I’m pretty sure I would be AOK living with the elephants at the zoo… Tyler had to drag me out of this building; I wanted to take pictures of EVERYTHING!

-To learn more about this castle click here: Castle Vajdahunyad
+To learn more about this castle, click here: Castle Vajdahunyad

-After a fun-filled day, the boys were soooo sleepy!
+After a fun-filled day, the boys were so sleepy!
 So Tyler and I decided to head back to the hotel to let the boys rest, and then head out one more time that night before heading out in the morning.

 We’ve learned that we must pace ourselves and not expect much from our 5 and 2-year-olds.
 They get sleepy and hungry quickly, and if we don’t find a happy medium, no one is happy, so we’ve learned to let them lead and do what we can with them.